 Greg Petersen.
 Greg Petersen has served on our Board since February 14, 2020.
 Mr. Petersen is an accomplished executive and board member with more than 25 years of strategy, operations, finance and compliance leadership experience.
 His 10 years of board of directors experience includes his current roles as compensation committee chair and audit committee member of PROS Holdings, Inc. (NYSE: PRO), a software company, and as audit committee chair of Mohawk Group Holdings (NASDAQ: MWK), a consumer product manufacturing company.
 He previously also served on the boards of publicly traded companies Diligent Corporation (NZX: DIL), a software as a service company, from 2013 to 2016, and Piksel, Inc. (OTC US: PIKL), a video management software and services company, from 2012 to 2017.
 During his career, Mr. Petersen has served as Executive Vice Chairman of Diligent Corporation and as Chief Financial Officer of Lombardi Software (now part of IBM) and Activant Solutions (now part of Epicor).
 He has also held executive positions at American Airlines and other corporations.
 Mr. Petersen has a BA from Boston College and an MBA from Duke University's Fuqua School of Business.
+We believe Mr. Petersen's extensive experience as an executive and a director, including as a director on other public company boards, as well as his strategic, operations, finance, and compliance leadership experience, qualify him to serve on our Board.

-The nominees will be elected by a plurality vote, which means that the nominees receiving the most affirmative votes will be elected.
+The nominees will be elected by a plurality vote, which means that the six nominees receiving the most affirmative votes will be elected.
 Only votes "FOR" or "WITHHELD" will affect the outcome.
 Broker non-votes will have no effect.